quarto-dev/quarto-web/docs/computations/using-jupyter-lab.md

 ## Overview

-Quarto can render Jupyter notebooks represented as plain text (.md) or as a normal notebook file (.ipynb).
+Quarto can render Jupyter notebooks represented as plain text (.qmd) or as a normal notebook file (.ipynb).
 One benefit of using .ipynb is that you can use [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) as your editor.

 Here is the "Hello, Quarto" example from the homepage inside JupyterLab: